kaka-lin/azure-notes/iotedge/quickstarts_deploy_code.md

     $ journalctl -u iotedge
     ```

-3. View all the modules running on your IoT Edge device. *The edgeAgent module runs by default.*
+3. View all the modules running on your IoT Edge device. `Since the service just started for the first time, you should only see the edgeAgent module running`. *The edgeAgent module runs by default and helps to install and start any additional modules that you deploy to your device.*

     ```bash
     $ sudo iotedge list